 Safety had never been a high priority in old Cairo neighborhoods, but standards were especially lax during the Arab Spring.
 Electricity blackouts were common, and every now and then we had a day without running water.
 But somehow things mostly functioned, although it was hard for a newcomer to grasp the systems at work.
 Once a month, a man knocked at the door, asked politely to enter, studied the gas meter in the kitchen, and produced a bill to be paid on the spot.
 Another man appeared periodically to collect a fee for electricity.
 Neither of these men wore a uniform or showed any form of identification, and they could materialize at any time from early morning to late at night.He wouldn’t bargain in the proper sense—those numbers never moved.
 He dropped them like end lines on a football field, and then he left me with all that empty space.

 The process for garbage removal was even more mysterious.
 The landlady instructed me to deposit all of our refuse outside the kitchen, where a small door led to a metal fire escape.
 There was no pickup schedule and no preferred container; I could use bags or boxes, or I could simply toss loose trash outside, or look up the skip bin prices to hire a dumpster .
-Its removal was handled by a man named Sayyid, who was employed neither by the government nor by any private company.
+Its removal was handled by a man named Sayyid, who was employed neither by the government nor by any private company including Skip Bins Sydney, they have been supplying residents with skip bins for years therefore we know our business.
 When I asked the landlady about the monthly fee, she said that I needed to work it out on my own with Sayyid.